Installation Guide

 Dependencies

-Colour requires various dependencies in order to run.
-Depending your intended use case, i.e. using or developing, you may not need to install all of them.
+Colour requires various dependencies in order to run and follows the minimum supported versions as given by Scientific Python.
+Depending on your intended use case, i.e., using or developing, you may not need to install all of them.

 Please refer to the Installation Methods for Using Colour and Installation Methods for Developing Colour sections below.